swiggy-2022-bootcamp/training-i-plus-plus/chahat/mini-project/microservices/readme.md

 <li>Authorisation using JWT and password hashing
 <li>Using kafka to communicate between different microservices
 <li>Swagger implementation of all the microservices
-<li>Postman testing for all the API's
+<li>Postman testing and unit testing for all the API's

 ### API's
    #### Product Module (8080)